kartoza/clean-cooking-platform/energyaccessexplorer/database-docker/database/README.md

-# Energy Access Explorer Database
+# Clean Cooking Explorer Database

 This is the SQL (PostgreSQL) code for the platform's database.